cloudfoundry/docs-bosh/content/cli-v2.md

     Cleans up unused resources but keeps orphaned disks and the two most recent versions of stemcells and releases.

-    - `--all` flag cleans up all unused resources including orphaned disks.
+    - `--all` clean up all unused resources including orphaned disks.

     Note that orphan disks get deleted after a few days by default.
 See [Orphan Disks](persistent-disks.md#orphaned-disks) for more details.